 The Engle Center provides a variety of counseling and health-related services to students.
 Counseling staff provide individual therapy, nutritional counseling, and premarital counseling.
-For full-time students, there is no charge for the services available.
-When needed, assistance is provided in finding a counselor off campus.
+For full-time students, there is no charge for the services available, when needed assistance is provided in finding a counselor off campus.

 Health Services has 24-hour nursing coverage when classes are in session.
-Services include first-aid treatment, routine ambulatory care, some immunizations, and selective prescriptive and nonprescriptive medication.
-College physicians and a Nurse Practitioner visit the Center daily.
-Most services are available without charge; fees are charged for selected services including lab work, referral to specialists, and prescription and certain over-the-counter medications.
-Appointments with local physicians and hospitals can be arranged through the College nurse at the student's expense or insurance plan.
+Services are available to all full-time and part-time students with a completed health form.
+These services include first-aid treatment, routine ambulatory care, immunizations, a full travel clinic, and selective prescriptive and over the counter medication for purchase.
+The College Nurse Practitioner holds clinics daily by appointment only.
+There is a fee for service to see the provider as well as for certain nursing visits including the administration of allergy injections, selected lab work or other nursing procedures.
+Appointments with local physicians or specialists and hospitals can be arranged through the College nurse at the student's expense or insurance plan.

-The College requires students to complete a College-provided medical history form (now available on line through MCSquare) and a physical exam done by the student's physician within one year before entering Messiah.
-The College also requires students to have had (a) two measles-mumps-rubella immunizations after their first birthday, (b) diphtheria-tetanus immunizations within recommended guidelines, (c) a Mantoux tuberculosis test within one year of entering the College, and (d) a one-time Meningitis vaccine prior to any students residing in College-owned housing.
+Messiah College requires students to complete a College-provided medical history form (now available on line through MCSquare) and a physical exam done by the student's physician within one year before entering Messiah.
+The College also requires students to have had (a) two Measles-Mumps-Rubella immunizations after their first birthday, (b) Diphtheria-Tetanus immunizations within recommended guidelines, (c) a Mantoux tuberculosis test within one year of entering the College, and (d) a one-time Meningitis vaccine prior to any student residing in Collegeowned housing.
 The College recommends that students consider completing the Hepatitis B series.
 The Hepatitis B series is available through Health Services.

-Messiah assumes no liability for accidents, but offers an insurance plan covering sickness and accidents.
-We urge students to remain in their family insurance plan and provide documentation of coverage to the Business Office; otherwise, the student will be automatically enrolled in the College-sponsored plan.
+Messiah College assumes no liability for accidents, but offers an insurance plan covering sickness and accidents.
+We urge students to remain in their family insurance plan and provide documentation of coverage at the on-line waiver system in place through the Business Office; otherwise, the student will be automatically enrolled in the College-sponsored plan after the waiver deadline.